coderneeha/llm_sandbox/README.md

-# LLM Playground: Building and Training Language Models from Scratch
+# LLM Playground: Building/Training Language Models from Scratch

 A personal learning space where I'm teaching myself how to build LLMs from scratch, step by step.